renovate-bot/zw/docs/getting_started/03_migration.md

 zi snippet OMZP::fd/_fd
 ```

-[You can see an extended explanation of Oh-My-Zsh setup in the Wiki][8]
+[You can see an extended explanation of OMZ setup in the Wiki][8]

-### Themes
+### OMZ Themes

-Oh-My-Zsh themes are stored in the `themes` directory.
+Themes are stored in the `themes` directory.
 All and loaded in the background. with the simple syntax:

 ```shell
 ZSH_THEME="robbyrussell"